Resiliency in Chaos: Digital Supply Chain Strategy

-As seen with the Kaseya ransomware attack, most of these types of attacks are premeditated (also seen with the Solarwinds incident) and executed when security teams may not be working at full capacities, such as during holidays.
-Software updates are particularly vulnerable and create a chain of events that spreads malicious codes along to customers, and then on to their customers.
-As software products are dependent on hundreds, if not thousands of components (including open-source components) produced by vendors, these risks can multiply quickly.
+As we’ll see with the Kaseya ransomware attack, most attacks are premeditated (also seen with the SolarWinds incident) and executed when security teams may not be at full capacity, such as during holidays.
+Software updates are particularly vulnerable and create a chain of events that spreads malicious codes to customers and then on to their customers.

 99% of codebases contain at least one open-source component